 Which LinkedIn content formats get the best results in 2026?

-Document posts and carousels for reach.
+Document posts and carousels for reach and saves.
 Video for trust.
-Text posts for stories and quick takes.
+Long-form text posts for stories and quick takes.
+LinkedIn Newsletters for recurring nurture.
 Mix them up.
 But prioritize formats that don’t require clicks.
 In-feed value wins.

 How do I warm up cold accounts before sending DMs?